PeterCardenas/utcs-calendar/README.md

-# UTCS Calendar Converter
+# UTCS Calendar Importer
-This application converts the UTCS Events Calendar to CSV file.
-This CSV file can then be imported into your Google Calendar.
-Google Calendar API implementation in progress.
+This application imports the UTCS calendar into your Google Calendar.

 ## Install Libraries
 `source <virtualenv name>/bin/activate`